 In 1970 the OM Ships ministry began, expanding OM's reach around the globe, with the ability to visit thousands of the world's port cities.

-Today, over 6,800 workers, representing 100 nationalities, serve in the OM family of ministries, bringing God's unchanging truth to literally millions every year.
+Today, 5,000+ workers, representing more than 100 nationalities, serve in the OM family of ministries, bringing God's unchanging truth to literally millions every year.